ucdavis-bioinformatics-training/2025-December-Fundamentals-of-Scientific-Computing/CLI/intro_cli.md

 Sometimes you will see a path begin with a single "." character.
 One dot is the relative path to the pwd, such that `./file.txt` is the path to a text file within the current directory.

+### mkdir

+To add a directory to the filesystem, use 'mkdir.'

+    mkdir fundamentals_2025
+    mkdir fundamentals_2025/cli

+### wget

+As a rule, we try to avoid manually entering data on the command line.
+Here, we download an example dataset from a publicly exposed URL.

+    wget https://raw.githubusercontent.com/ucdavis-bioinformatics-training/2024-June-Introduction-to-the-Command-Line-for-Bioinformatics/master/cli/region.bed -O region.bed
+    ls
+    pwd

+This code downloaded a copy of the region.bed file to the pwd.
+Let's relocate it into our new fundamentals_2025/cli directory.

+### mv

+The move (mv) command takes two arguments: what to move and where to put it.

+    mv region.bed fundamentals_2025/cli

+It can also be used to rename a file if necessary.

+    cd fundamentals_2025/cli
+    ls
+    mv region.bed new_name.bed
+    ls

+### cp

+Copying follows the same logic.

+    cp new_name.bed region.bed
+    cp region.bed region2.bed
+    ls

 ### Tab completion

 As a text-only interface, the CLI requires commands, options, and arguments to be typed correctly.
 Tab completion offers a way to save time and avoid errors.

 A single \<tab\> auto-completes file or directory names when there's only one name that could be completed correctly.
 If multiple files could satisfy the tab-completion, then nothing will happen after the first \<tab\>.
 In this case, press \<tab\> a second time to list all the possible completing names.
 Note that if you've already made a mistake that means that no files will ever be completed correctly from its current state, then repeated \<tab\> presses will do nothing.

-touch updates the timestamp on a file, here we use it to create three empty files.

-    cd # go to your home directory mkdir ~/tmp
+    cd # go to your home directory cd fund
-    cd ~/tmp
-    touch one seven september # creates three empty files ls o

-\<tab\> with no enter should complete to 'one', then enter
+\<tab\> with no enter may complete to 'fundamentals_2025' - if not, press tab a second time to see available options.
+Another tab should complete the path to fundamentals_2025/cli.

-    ls s
+    ls r

-\<tab\> with no enter completes up to 'se' since that's in common between seven and september. \<tab\> again and no enter.
-This second \<tab\> should cause listing of seven and september.
-Type 'v' then \<tab\> and no enter now it's unique to seven, and should complete to seven.
-Enter runs 'ls seven' command.
+\<tab\> with no enter should complete up to 'region' since that's in common between region.bed and region2.bed. \<tab\> again to see the options.
+You should see two filenames.
+Type '2' then \<tab\>.
+At this point, there is only one file available that meets the requirements, and tab completion should be able to fill in the remainder of the filename.
+Enter runs 'ls region2.bed' command.

 The utility of tab completion cannot be overstated.
 Watch experienced users type; they hit tab once or twice in between almost every character.
 Use tab completion early and often, and you will save yourself a huge amount of typing and time.

+### wc

+What is this region.bed file?
+Let's start by getting an idea of it's size.

+    wc region.bed

+The word count command measures the number of lines, space-delimited words, and characters (counting whitespace, including return characters).

+### head and tail

+To take a look at the first (10 by default) lines of a file, use 'head'.

+    head region.bed
+    head --lines 5 region.bed

+Tail works the same way, but with the last lines instead.

+    tail region.bed
+    tail --lines 1 region.bed

 ## Quiz 1